matchavez/matchavez.github.io/docs/saturday.md

   + Members
   + Member guest (max 1 per, or pro shop)

 - TWO TEE START ONLY, off 1 & 10.
-Limit to 8 starters per time, or shotgun.
+Limit to 8 starters per time.
 - Two sessions of 72 each.
 Can have prizes split or combined.
 - All other Saturday times are still restricted to members.
 - Two sessions offer a BUNDLED fee covering all prize-games. e.g. GOTD = $10